Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
-  choice:
-    dialog: What's your favorite animal?
+  ask: What's your favorite animal?
-    intents:
+  utterances:
     ${animal}:
       go to: Read Animal Fact

 Read Animal Fact:
-  dialog: You said ${animal}.
+  speak: You said ${animal}.
 ```

 Now if you tell it that you like crocodiles, it will say "You like crocodiles."
 How... useless.
 Let's make your skill useful!